-7.3 As indicated in the 2009 report on The Roles and Modalities of the Mediterranean Commission for Sustainable Development [UNEP(DEPI)/MED WG.358/5] the shortcomings of the MCSD may be attributed inter alia to the 'very limited means it has been given', and 'the insufficient focus on effective monitoring'.
+- 7.3 As indicated in the 2009 report on The Roles and Modalities of the Mediterranean Commission on Sustainable Development [UNEP(DEPI)/MED WG.358/5] the shortcomings of the MCSD may be attributed inter alia to the 'very limited means it has been given', and 'the insufficient focus on effective monitoring'.
 In addition, the 2011 assessment on the implementation of the MSSD noted that '...
 MAP should create and adapt existing work units to provide a service of monitoring the existing programmes and push forward activities of technical assistance, knowledge sharing, capacity-building, information exchange and monitoring'.
 The 2011 report proposes the creation of a permanent position within the MAP Secretariat working specifically on MSSD implementation, both through national strategies and international actions.
-In this regard the approval of a post of Technicial Secretary to the MCSD during COP18 is highly positive.
-It is important also to mention the key role of the Plan Bleu Regional Activity Center, which has the mandate to contribute to raising awareness of Mediterranean stakeholders and decision makers concerning environment and sustainable development issues in the region, by providing future scenarios to assist in decision-making.
+In this regard the approval of a post of Technical Secretary to the MCSD during COP 18 is highly positive.
+It is important also to mention the key role of the Plan Bleu Regional Activity Centre, which has the mandate to contribute to raising awareness of Mediterranean stakeholders and decision makers concerning environment and sustainable development issues in the region, by providing future scenarios to assist in decision-making.
 In this respect its mission is to provide the Contracting Parties with a solid basis of environmental and sustainable development data, statistics, and indicators to support their action and decision making process.
-The main themes and areas covered by Plan Bleu are consistent with the priority fields of action of the MSSD and its activities are designed to facilitate its implementation and follow up.

-- 7.4 Given these considerations, particularly after the reduction in scope of the MCSD mandate in 2008, it seems reasonable to hold that for the MCSD to credibly fulfil its functions the allocation of permanent staff within the Secretariat who can focus on implementing its remit is necessary.
+The main themes and areas covered by Plan Bleu are consistent with the priority fields of action of the MSSD and its activities are designed to facilitate its implementation and follow up. - 7.4 Given these considerations, particularly after the reduction in scope of the MCSD mandate in 2008, it seems reasonable to hold that for the MCSD to credibly fulfil its functions the allocation of permanent staff within the Secretariat who can focus on implementing its remit is necessary.
 The issue, therefore may not be one of mandate but one of resources, which, until the present, have been limited.
-Core staffing within the Secretariat is required to compile research and other reports, follow-up the MSSD and other MCSD recommendations through the many initiatives of the various actors in the Mediterranean SD arena, monitor the implementation of the strategy, and undertake and fundraise for initiatives to implement the MSSD, including through assisting national and regional authorities in preparing, peer reviewing or revising their SD Strategies.
-This suggests that there may be for not just one but two full-time posts within the Secretariat dedicated to the MCSD, and the implementation and monitoring of the MSSD.
+Core staffing within the Secretariat is required to compile research and other reports, follow-up the MSSD and other MCSD recommendations through the many initiatives of the various actors in the Mediterranean sustainable development arena, monitor the implementation of the strategy, and undertake and fundraise for initiatives to implement the MSSD, including through assisting national and regional authorities in preparing, peer reviewing or revising their sustainable development strategies.
+This suggests that there may be need for not just one but two full-time posts within the Secretariat dedicated to the MCSD, and the implementation and monitoring of the MSSD.
 In the short-term, given the financial pressures facing the MAP system, the Technical Secretary role can be reinforced by additional personnel through additional project support, for example on projects related to MSSD implementation.
-This staff allocation must be seen in terms of the importance of engaging and building bridges with actors outside the MAP 'environmental' system to take on board the environmental agenda, without which sustainable development cannot be achieved. - 7.5 The decision taken at Istanbul to sharpen the role of the MCSD through having sustainable development discussed at a high level at the COP every four years in line with the RIO+20 outcome on the High Level Political Forum, provides an opportunity to sharpen the role and profile of the MCSD in line with the COP17 decision (IG.20/13).
+This staff allocation must be seen in terms of the importance of engaging and building bridges with actors outside the MAP 'environmental' system to take on board the environmental agenda, without which sustainable development cannot be achieved.